Summary of Significant Accounting Policies

 The Company considers all highly liquid instruments with maturity of three months or less at the time of issuance to be cash equivalents.

 Trade accounts receivable are periodically evaluated for collectability based on past credit history with customers and their current financial condition.
 Bad debts expense or write offs of receivables are determined on the basis of loss experience, known and inherent risks in the receivable portfolio and current economic conditions.
-The Company believes its allowance for doubtful accounts as of September 30, 2015 and December 31, 2014 are adequate, but actual write-offs could exceed the recorded allowance.
-During the nine months ended September 30, 2015, the Company wrote off $12,402 in accounts receivable against the allowance and increased the allowance by $10,000 of bad debt expense.
-There were no such transactions in 2014.
+The Company believes its allowance for doubtful accounts as of December 31, 2014 and 2013 are adequate, but actual write-offs could exceed the recorded allowance.
+There have been no write-offs during the various periods being reported on.

 Export Import Bank Credit Insurance

-The Company sells its products outside the United States under the terms of a short term multi-buyer export credit insurance policy with the Export Import Bank (Ex Im Bank) of the United States, an agency of the United States Government.
+The Company sells its products outside the United States under the terms of a short-term multi-buyer export credit insurance policy with the Export Import Bank (Ex Im Bank) of the United States, an agency of the United States Government.
 Under the terms of the policy, the Ex Im Bank agrees to pay the Company up to 95% of the outstanding invoice amounts, on qualified sales, due after ninety days or depending on the specific terms with each customer.
-The limit of the policy was $2,000,000 and $4,000,000 at September 30, 2015 and December 31, 2014, respectively, having been reduced on June 26, 2015.
+The limit of the policy is $4,000,000 at December 31, 2014 and 2013.

 Inventories are primarily raw materials.
-Inventories are valued at the lower of cost, as determined on a first-in-first-out (FIFO) basis, or market.
+Inventories are valued at the lower of, cost as determined on a first-in-first-out (FIFO) basis, or market.
 Market value is determined by reference to selling prices after the balance sheet date or to managements estimates based on prevailing market conditions.
 Management writes down the inventories to market value if it is below cost.
-Management also regularly evaluates the composition of its inventories to identify slow-moving and obsolete inventories to determine if a valuation allowance is required.
-Costs of raw material inventories include the purchase prices of the component parts and related costs incurred in bringing the products to their present location and condition.
+During the year ended December 31, 2014, there were write-downs to inventories due to lower of cost or market aggregating $111,000.
+Management also regularly evaluates the composition of its inventories to identify slow-moving and obsolete inventories to determine if valuation allowance is required.
+Costs of raw material inventories include purchase and related costs incurred in bringing the products to their present location and condition.

 Property and Equipment

 The Company typically receives advance payments on certain individual sales.
-These advance payments are recorded as deferred revenues within accrued liabilities, on the accompanying Consolidated Balance Sheets and reclassified as revenue in the Consolidated Statements of Operations only after the product has been delivered and the revenue has been earned.
+These advance payments are recorded as deferred revenue, under accrued liabilities, on the accompanying consolidated balance sheets and reclassified as revenue in the statement of operations only after the product has been delivered and the revenue has been earned.
+Deferred revenues as of December 31, 2013, was recognized as revenues in the first two fiscal quarters of 2014.

 Sales revenue is recognized when persuasive evidence of an arrangement exists, title to and risk of loss for the product has passed, which is generally when the products are shipped to its customers and collection is reasonably assured.

 The Company allows customers to return defective products when they meet certain established criteria as outlined in the Companys sales terms and conditions.
-It is the Companys practice to regularly review and revise, when deemed necessary, the estimates of sales return which are based primarily on historical rates.
+It is the Companys practice to regularly review and revise, when deemed necessary, the estimates of sales return, which are based primarily on historical rates.
 The Company records estimated sales returns as reductions in sales and accounts receivable.
 Returned products, which are recorded as inventory, are valued based upon the amount the Company expects to realize upon any subsequent disposition.
-As of September 30, 2015 and December 31, 2014, the reserve for sales returns and allowances was $16,000.
+As of December 31, 2014 and 2013, the reserve for sales returns and allowances was $16,000 and $0, respectively.

 For the Companys products it sells, the Company warrants to the original purchaser only that the products will be free from defects in workmanship and material for five years after the shipment date with exclusions for improper installation, ordinary wear and tear, improper maintenance or accident or damage.
 Estimated future warranty obligations related to certain products are provided by charges to operations in the period in which the related revenue is recognized.
 Estimates are based on, in part, historical experience.
-At September 30, 2015 and December 31, 2014, the Company had accrued warranty expense liability of $253,000.
-For the nine months ended September 30, 2015 and 2014, the Company had warranty expense of $365 and $204,141, respectively.
+For the years ended December 31, 2014 and 2013, the Company had accrued warranty expense liability of $253,000 and $63,000, respectively.
+The Company had $345,777 and $63,000 had warranty expense for the years ended December 31, 2014 and 2013, respectively.

 Cost of goods sold